Prince-772/To-Do-Manager/README.md

 ### JavaScript
 - Efficient DOM manipulation.
 - Data persistence with `localStorage`.
-- Event listeners for task operations and theme toggle.
+- Event listeners for task operations, theme toggle and drag and drop functionality.

 ---

 ## Upcoming Features
-- Drag-and-drop functionality for reordering tasks.
+- Drag-and-drop functionality for reordering tasks (Added on 27/12/2024)
 - Integration with backend storage.

 ---